 Without further ado, here is the list:

-***Additions from the previous week are in BOLD.***
+***Additions from the previous update are in BOLD.***

 Jacksonville: Paul Posluszny, Daryl Smith